-In most cases, the control objectives stated in the description can be achieved only if these complementary user entity controls are suitably designed and operating effectively (by you), combined with the controls at the service organization (the vendor).
+In most cases, the control objectives stated in the description can only be achieved in the correct situation.
+The CUECs must be suitably designed and operate effectively by your organization, and function in combination with the vendor’s controls.

 CUECs are documented within a SOC report in different ways, usually depending on the preference of the vendor and the audit firm performing the SOC review.

 - Specific subsection of the description – You can often find the CUECs listed out in the service description section with details on how exactly they relate to the control objectives laid out in the report.

-- As part of the tested controls section – You can also find the CUECs right in the testing section.
-They’re usually documented along with the control objectives they align with.
+- Tested controls section – You can also find the CUECs within the testing section, where they're usually documented along with the control objectives in which they align.

-Finding the CUECs in the report is only part of the battle!
-Understanding what CUECs mean to your organization is critical.
-It’s crucial to fully understand complementary user entity controls because they outline to you (the intended user of the product or service) the roles, responsibilities and obligations you have in ensuring the stated control objectives are effective for your organization.
+Of course, finding the CUECs in the report is only part of the battle!
+Understanding what CUECs mean to your organization is critical because they outline to you (the intended user of the product or service) the roles, responsibilities, and obligations you have in ensuring the stated control objectives are effective for your organization.